top of page

 The South African Predator Breeders Association (SAPA) was established by South African lion breeders to promote the correct practices to be exercised when breeding lions.
 A large portion of captive lions in South Africa were bred for commercial purposes and are referred to as ranched or farmed lions.

-Ultimately this ban has provided an opportunity to boost the declining wild populations of lions throughout Africa and the Lion Rescue Project is totally committed to the rewilding of ranched lions back into vetted and secure conservation areas within Southern Africa.
+Ultimately this senario has provided an opportunity to boost the declining wild populations of lions throughout Africa and the Lion Rescue Project is totally committed to the rewilding of ranched lions back into vetted and secure conservation areas within Southern Africa.

 andrey-lear-zKQMVST5kSc-unsplash.jpg